-BC Hydro is committed to meeting all the conditions of its Environmental Assessment Certificate for the Site C Clean Energy Project, including the 77 EAC Conditions and the 593 unique requirements.
+BC Hydro is committed to meeting all the conditions of its Environmental Assessment Certificate for the Site C Clean Energy Project, including the 78 EAC Conditions and the 608 unique requirements.

-In this 2018 Annual Compliance Report, BC Hydro has provided evidence to demonstrate compliance with all EAC #14-02 Conditions.
+In this Annual Compliance Report for April 1, 2018 to December 1, 2018, BC Hydro has provided evidence to demonstrate compliance with all EAC #14-02 Conditions.